ga-curriculum/cloud-concepts-and-providers-lab/cloud-presentation/README.md

   <span class="subhead">Cloud Presentation</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will combine what they've learned about cloud service models, major providers, and your own business needs into a simple presentation.
+**Learning objective:** By the end of this lesson, students will be able to combine what they've learned about cloud service models, major providers, and your own business needs into a simple presentation.

 ## Exercise